 Akrotiri is three-fold in beauty and interest – with staggering views, rainbow sunsets, and steeped in history, this village in Santorini is a place to visit.

 Akrotiri is one of the most important prehistoric settlements in the Aegean.
 The first habitation at the site dates from the Late Neolithic times (4th millennium BC).

 Akrotiri Prehistoric Settlement was first discovered by Professor Spyridon Marinatos in 1967.
 After he died in 1974 the excavations continued under the direction of Professor Christos Doumas.
 In 2012 the digs re-opened to the public after extensive renovation to the roof and protective enclosure – the result is beautiful.
 A spectacular wooden ceiling, interspersed with beams and shafts of light, covers a maze of wooden walkways that weave and wind around the ancient Minoan city.

 For more info call directly to Excavations – Tel +30 22860 81366

 Caldera Beach can be reached by turning off before you reach the center of the village.
 The beach is small and quiet – the sand is black and volcanic and from there you have a great sea-level view of the volcano and the island.
 You can also stop for lunch at one of the local taverns.
 Another famous beach is Red Beach or “Kokkini Paralia”, named after its’ steep red rock cliffs.
 You have to park and walk for a few minutes down the hill to get to the beach.
 White Beach is just a bit further along the coast – it is accessible by sea or foot.

-The lighthouse was built in 1892 during the Ottoman Rule by French company “La Société Collas et Michel” and operated on oil.
-During the WW2 operation discontinued.
+The lighthouse was built in 1892 during the Ottoman Rule by the French company “La Société Collas et Michel” and operated on oil.
+During WW2 operation was discontinued.
 It started up again in 1945 and was manned by four persons.
 In 1983 electricity was installed and in 1988 the lighthouse became fully automatic.

 Location: 15 km from Fira